skyhook-interactive/Skybase/README.md

 ### What it is?
 - Grabs the latest version of WordPress
 - Sets up git
+- Removes the default WordPress themes
 - Installs a custom theme
-- Optionally install plugins
+- Optionally installs a set of plugins
-- Removes Hello Dolly plugin
+- Removes the Hello Dolly plugin